gantry/docs-old/Docs/wordpress/advanced/less_css.md

 @import "prettify.less";
 ~~~

 Furthermore, for features that require a separate LESS file, you can use a variety of different techniques.
-The simplest is to insert the add LESS function into `/gizmos/styledeclaration.php`, as noted in the example from the Gantry Template:
+The simplest is to insert the add the `addLess` function into `/gizmos/styledeclaration.php`, as noted in the example from the Gantry Template:

 ~~~ .php
 if ($gantry->get('typography-enabled')) $gantry->addLess('typography.less');